 There's a very special orchard at Packwood with particular memories for many visitors.

-Isaac Newton's apple tree - still green and growing in this corner of Lincolnshire
+Isaac Newton's apple tree is still green and growing in this corner of Lincolnshire

 Traditional orchards are wonderful places for fruit, wildlife and people.
 With huge losses in the last 60 years, traditional orchards are under threat.